vercel/next.js/docs/api-routes/introduction.md

 Any file inside the folder `pages/api` is mapped to `/api/*` and will be treated as an API endpoint instead of a `page`.

-For example, the following API route `pages/api/user.js` handles a simple `json` response:
+For example, the following API route `pages/api/user.js` handles a `json` response:

 ```js
 export default (req, res) => {